ARTIST RESIDENCY PROGRAM

 Artist Residency Program

-Riverside Arts Center is accepting proposals for residencies for sessions from as short as one week and up to five months.
+Riverside Arts Center is accepting proposals for residencies for sessions from as short as one week and up to two months.
 All fields of creative art are eligible to participate including music, dance film, plastic arts, visual arts, drama, writing, architecture, and emerging disciplines.

 Request for Proposals for 2021